anic17/SWH/README.md

 #Scripting Windows Host Console

-An easy-to-use terminal, created by anic17.
+###An easy-to-use terminal, created by anic17.
+More than 90 commands, including cryptography, string reversing, typical commands (creating folders and files and deleting them) and more!

 Wrotten in Batch, VBScript and PowerShell.

-The file size is 141 kB, and doesn't need any installation.
-Only downlaod the file and run it.

-NOTE:
+###NOTE:

 SWH creates some files, used to load various settings, logs and command history.